Necessary Dog and Cat Vaccinations in Decatur, IL

 Customizing Your Pet’s Vaccination Schedule

-Because of the serious risk many animal diseases pose, it’s important to get your pet vaccinated and stick to a schedule.
+Because of the serious risk many animal diseases pose, it’s important to get your dog and cat vaccinated and stick to a schedule.
 At Fairview, we customize pet vaccinations according to our individual client needs and their pet’s lifestyle.
 For adult pets, we recommend either one or three-year maintenance vaccinations.
 Kittens and puppies receive their initial vaccinations between six and seven weeks of age, and we then administer a series to further strengthen their immune systems.
 Depending on their age, a series of boosters will be given every 3-4 weeks until at least 12 weeks of age.
-Please bring your new pet in for a wellness visit to discuss their vaccination schedule.
+Please bring your new pet in for a wellness exam to discuss their vaccination schedule.
 We’ll take the time to answer all your questions and tailor your pet’s vaccinations to their lifestyle and age.
 Please contact us today!